chrismessiah/DotNetAPI/README.md

 Nothing is perfect and this project is **very far** from it.
 Bellow I document oddities to avoid unnecessary headices.

+### 0. Not by any means secure(!)
+Throughout the project there are several notes regarding thing that should be changes/updated/added in order to achive a better overall security.
+A few examples are

+* CORS is inactive
+* Enviroment variables may be accessed through multiple container layers and/or process
+* No viable method for error handling in controllers when assuming existing request parameters/body

 ### 1. Must-have env vars (production only)
 Make sure you set these env vars using `docker ... -e KEY="VALUE"` or similar